platipusica/msaccess2web/README.md

 No database migration required.
 No code needed.

-Web application created with **a single command** in 1 second with the result shown below:
+Web application created with **a single command in 1 second** and the data preserved:

 ```